Ukrainians cheer nation's EU candidacy amid wartime woes

 Some Ukrainians understood that their country still has much to do in order to meet the tough membership criteria.

-“We still need to grow” resident Yevhen Zaitsev said.
+“We still need to grow,” said Yevhen Zaitsev, another Pokrovsk resident.
 “There is much corruption.
-There are a lot of lies”
+There are a lot of lies.”

 While the EU fast-tracked its consideration of Ukraine’s application for membership, the ongoing war could complicate the country’s ability to fulfill the entry criteria.
 Russian forces in recent weeks have slowly advanced in their offensive to capture the Donbas region, where pro-Russia separatists have controlled much of the territory for eight years.